FDio/vpp/docs/gettingstarted/troubleshooting/sanitizer.rst

 `AddressSanitizer <https://github.com/google/sanitizers/wiki/AddressSanitizer>`_  (aka ASan) is a memory error detector for C/C++.
 Think Valgrind but much faster.

 In order to use it, VPP must be recompiled with ASan support.
+See developer documentation on prerequisites for :ref:`building VPP <building>`.

-It is implemented as a cmake build option, so all VPP targets should be supported.
+ASan support is implemented as a cmake build option, so all VPP targets should be supported.
 For example:

 .. code-block:: console